 Drs.
-Rastetter, Mendlein and Nashat currently serve on the Nominating and Corporate Governance Committee, which is chaired by Dr. Rastetter.
+Epstein, Agarwal and Hershberg currently serve on the Nominating and Corporate Governance Committee, which is chaired by Dr. Epstein.
+During 2020, Drs.
+Rastetter and Mendlein and former director Amir Nashat, Sc.D., served on the Nominating and Corporate Governance Committee prior to the current committee appointments.
 The Nominating and Corporate Governance Committee's responsibilities include:

-- developing and recommending to the Board of Directors criteria for board and committee membership; - establishing procedures for identifying and evaluating Board of Director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and to each of the board's committees; - · developing and recommending to the Board of Directors a set of corporate governance guidelines; and - overseeing the evaluation of the Board of Directors.
+- developing and recommending to the Board of Directors criteria for board and committee membership; - establishing procedures for identifying and evaluating Board of Director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the Board of Directors; - · recommending to the Board of Directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the Board of Directors a set of corporate governance guidelines; and - overseeing the evaluation of the Board of Directors.

-During 2019, the Nominating and Corporate Governance Committee held one meeting.
+During 2020, the Nominating and Corporate Governance Committee held one meeting.